 Due to the flexibility needed of our content infrastructure, we had to test many extreme use cases–mostly ones that affected smaller viewports.
 Together as a cross-functional (UX, design, dev) team, we combed through all the possibilities that could occur within the Ocean Wise experience, and then we prototyped and tested these to get the best design solutions.

 Here are examples of the questions we asked and successfully answered:

 As a result, we delivered a platform that both the Engine Digital and Ocean Wise teams are proud of!

 UI, Design System, Motion, Prototyping, Content Strategy, User Testing, Iconography

 Sketch, Adobe CC (Photoshop, After Effects, Illustrator)

-As Interactive Designer, I provided and pitched the winning concept to our client, co-created the brand and content strategies with my Creative Director, conducted user testing for our prototypes, and designed templates and micro-interactions for all breakpoints.
+As Interactive Designer, I provided and pitched the winning concept to our client, co-created the brand and content strategies with my CD, conducted user testing for our prototypes, and designed content templates and micro-interactions for all breakpoints.